Academic Objectives and Attendance

 Petitions for Refunds or Withdrawals

 The College Petitions Committee reviews and makes decisions on student petitions to adjust records.
 The committee is composed of SF faculty and staff.
-Students may petition through the committee to drop a course with a full refund or to withdraw from a course after the published withdrawal date.
+Students may petition through the committee to drop a course with refund or to withdraw from a course after the published withdrawal date.

-A student who drops one or more classes during the first five instructional days of fall, spring or summer full terms, or during the first three instructional days of A or B sessions, may receive a full refund of tuition and fees paid for the dropped course work.
+A student who drops one or more classes during the first five instructional days of fall, spring or summer full terms, including sessions D or E, or during the first three instructional days of A or B sessions, may receive a full refund of tuition and fees paid for the dropped course work.
 The deadlines for fee refunds are on the last official day to drop and receive a refund and the dates are, posted on the official college calendar.
 These refunds are automatically processed without action by students.
 Refunds are disbursed through BankMobile to the student on behalf of the college.
 Allow two to four weeks after the deadline to receive your refund.

 As a result of the Higher Education Act of 1998, a student who completely withdraws may be required to repay a percentage of Title IV Federal Financial Aid funds received.